Vyral/base-template/_posts/2020-07-07-a-look-at-our-markets-health.md

 {% include youtube.html %}

-The weather and real estate market are heating up right now in Clarksville.
+The weather and real estate market are both heating up right now in Clarksville.
 The question I’m hearing the most often is, “Is it a good time to sell?”
-My answer is pretty simple.
-I**f you could choose the perfect time to sell your home, this is that market.&nbsp;**
+My answer is pretty simple:&nbsp;**If you could choose the perfect time to sell your home, this is that market.&nbsp;**

 Houses are selling quickly, sometimes with multiple offers.
 As long as a home is in good condition and priced appropriately, it’s selling fast and for top dollar.
 I’m an expert at both of those things.
 I can help you come up with a perfect plan.
 Interest rates are below 3% right now, which is keeping buyer demand high.&nbsp;